-- 1.1 The Student Code of Conduct and Disciplinary Procedures is devised with the primary objective of ensuring exemplary behaviour and conduct of students which they can achieve by displaying the highest degree of moral and ethical values. - 1.2 Accordingly, the powers for determination of an offence and imposition of penalty thereof in accordance with the provisions of this Code and Procedures shall vest exclusively with the respective academic Dean / Director (cf. Definitions, Section 11) or Provost as the case may be. - 1.3 The academic Dean/ Director or Provost is empowered and competent to initiate an inquiry and impose any penalty in cases where an offence as per the provisions of this Code and Procedures has been committed by any student, notwithstanding the fact that the said individual may have been exonerated or acquitted by a court of law under prevailing laws of the land. - 1.4 The University expects that the behaviour of its students within and outside the precincts of the University will be in conformity with the highest standards of honesty, morality and discipline.
+- 1.1 The Student Code of Conduct and Disciplinary Procedures is devised with the primary objective of ensuring exemplary behaviour and conduct of students which they can achieve by displaying the highest degree of moral and ethical values. - 1.2 Accordingly, the powers for determination of an offence and imposition of penalty thereof in accordance with the provisions of this Code and Procedures shall vest exclusively with the respective academic Dean / Director (cf. Definitions, Section 11), the Dean of Students, the Associate Vice Provost (Student Experience) or Provost, as the case may be. - 1.3 The academic Dean / Director, Dean of Students, Associate Vice Provost (Student Experience) or Provost is empowered and competent to initiate an inquiry and impose any penalty in cases where an offence as per the provisions of this Code and Procedures has been committed by any student, notwithstanding the fact that the said individual may have been exonerated or acquitted by a court of law under prevailing laws of the land. - 1.4 The University expects that the behaviour of its students within and outside the precincts of the University will be in conformity with the highest standards of honesty, morality and discipline.
 Students will respect the rights and privileges of the members of the University community and society at large at all times.
-They will conduct themselves in ways that uphold the reputation of the University and its programmes. - 1.5 The Student Code of Conduct outlines the expectations of the University of its students in terms of general conduct as well as academic conduct.
+They will conduct themselves in ways that uphold the reputation of the University and its programmes. - 1.5 The Student Code of Conduct outlines the expectations of the University of its students in terms of general conduct as well as non-academic conduct.
 Where required, individual units of the University or those within a particular country or region, may develop policies appropriate to their legal and cultural context, while remaining within the overall framework contained herein.

-1.6 As a condition of enrolment at the University, all students assume responsibility to observe the Code of Conduct.
-In cases where there are grounds to suspect a breach or any infringement of the Code of Conduct, disciplinary action under the auspices of the Disciplinary Procedures may be initiated for such behaviour committed either within or outside the precincts of the University.
+- 1.6 As a condition of enrolment at the University, all students assume responsibility to observe the Code of Conduct.
+In cases where there are grounds to suspect a breach or any infringement of the Code of Conduct, disciplinary action under the auspices of the Disciplinary Procedures may be initiated for such behaviour committed either within or outside the precincts of the University. - 1.7 A separate policy, the Student Academic Integrity Policy, comprehensively outlines the University's expectations of its students in terms of academic conduct and integrity.
+However, general and basic academic conduct expectations are included in this policy.